suleymanarslan/notebook/english/pronounciation.md

 # Pronounciation

+## Syllables

+When a word has more than two syllables, one of them is going to be stressed.

 ## C + V

 When a word ends with a consanant and is followed by a word that starts with a vowel sound, the speaker should push that consonant forward and connect it to the next word.